Strategic Ranking: Welfare analysis

-The choice of $\lambda$ not only differentially affects applicants' admissions probabilities; it further differentially affects applicant \textit{efforts} and \textit{scores} in equilibrium.
+The choice of $\lambda$ not only differentially affects applicants' admissions probabilities; it also differentially affects applicant \textit{efforts} and \textit{scores} in equilibrium.
 Choosing a reward function $\lambda$ to increase the equilibrium scores of some applicants comes at a cost of the scores of other applicants.
-Thus, as the contrast between $\Util\soc$ and $\Util\pri$ establishes, the optimal design depends on which applicant scores one considers.
+Thus, as the contrast between $\Util\soc$ and $\Util\pri$ establishes, the optimal design depends on which applicants one considers.
 When a school has the power to choose design $\lambda$ to maximize its own private interests, doing so comes at a cost of scores of other applicants.
-As can be seen in Figure~\ref{fig:welfare-tradeoffs}, the exact tradeoffs between $\Util\soc$, $\Util\pri$, and applicant welfare $\swelf$ depend on various model parameters, such as $f$, $g$ and $\cost$, as well as the capacity $\rho$.
+As shown in Figure~\ref{fig:welfare-tradeoffs}, the exact tradeoffs between $\Util\soc$, $\Util\pri$, and applicant welfare $\swelf$ depend on various model parameters, such as $f$, $g$ and $\cost$, as well as the capacity~$\rho$.

-We also note that our notion of societal utility (the post-effort score of all applicants) differs from traditional notions of social welfare, which would also include in its formulation the effort costs of applicants.
-Our results (\Cref{prop:student-welfare} and \Cref{prop:SocUtil}) imply that social welfare is also maximized by an intermediate level of randomization.

-We now draw some comparisons to welfare results known in strategic classification.
-Taken together, Proposition~\ref{prop:student-welfare} and~\ref{prop:private-util-max} imply, at least among two-level policies, that there is a direct tradeoff between the applicant welfare and the school's private utility: by reducing the degree of randomization in the admission policy, we increase private utility at the expense of applicant welfare.
-Interestingly, in the strategic classification setting, \citet{Milli2019social} observed a similar tradeoff between the ``institution utility'' (the classification loss under gaming) and the ``social burden'' (cost incurred by individuals for changing their features), even though our models are distinct.
-Both sets of results suggest that strategic behavior, in either the ranking or classification setting, complicates the choice of an optimal decision policy and necessitates careful adjudication among various stakeholders.

-Our key takeaway that randomization in the decision policy $\lambda$ can improve applicant welfare as well as societal utility is also related to \citet{braverman2020role}.
-They studied the welfare benefits of randomization---in the form of probabilistic classifiers and noisy features---in the context of strategic classification, and observed that the designer unfortunately has no incentive to use a more randomized classifier.
-This is also true in our setting, since non-randomized admissions maximize private utility. \citet{braverman2020role} show that the incentive problem to some extent is resolved by having noisy features to start with.
-The welfare implications of having noisy scores in our setting and therefore noisy ranks would be an interesting direction for future work.

-\section{Environment differences}
+\section{\uppercase{Environment differences}}